Al MacInnis: Playing style

 MacInnis was best known for the power and accuracy of his slapshot.
 The Flames selected him in the 1981 Draft on the strength of his shot alone; his skating ability was so poor when he arrived for his first training camp in Calgary he earned the nickname "Chopper".
 While some reporters expected he would be a bust as a result, MacInnis said the patience the Flames showed him in his early days as a professional allowed him to develop into a more complete defenceman.

 The power of his shot grew into legend on January 17, 1984, in a game against St. Louis.
 In his first full season with the Flames, MacInnis took a slapshot from just outside the Blues' defensive zone that struck goaltender Mike Liut on the mask.
 The shot split Liut's helmet while the puck fell into the net for a goal.
 The power of his shot, and the fear it inspired in his opposition, led to MacInnis' success as an offensive-defenceman, especially as a threat on the power play.
 MacInnis resisted the transition to carbon-fiber sticks in the late 1990s and early 2000s.
 The new stick technology offering better flexing characteristics and increased shot speed, but MacInnis preferred the feel of traditional wooden sticks.
 He continued to win "Hardest Shot" events at All-Star Game skills competitions despite competing with the technologically inferior wooden sticks.
 He won the event a total of seven times between 1991 and 2003.
 He occasionally topped 100 mph, including his win in the 2000 All-Star Game.

 Used primarily as a power play specialist in his first years as a professional, MacInnis worked at improving his overall game such that he was named a Norris Trophy finalist three consecutive seasons between 1989 and 1991, and was the runner-up to Ray Bourque in 1991.
 He finally won the Norris Trophy as the league's top defenceman in 1999 with the Blues.
 Former teammate Doug Gilmour praised MacInnis' passing ability.
-MacInnis's play developed to the point where he was as valued for his defensive ability on the penalty kill as he was his offence on the power play.
+MacInnis's play developed to the point where he was as valued for his defensive ability on the penalty kill as he was for his offence on the power play.